JuarezBeKnown/MatLab_GUI/README.md

 # MatLab_GUI
-GUI imported .txt data graphs itself with a display table.
-Feel free to use.
+GUI imports .txt data and graphs itself along with a display table.
+Feel free to use edit.